-Differences Between Profit and Revenue
+Differences Between Revenue and Profit

 Here’s why.
 Let’s say that Gigantic Inc. has made $100,000 at the end of the year 2017.
-Now, we found out that profit is 10% of the revenue, i.e. $10,000 at the end of the year.
+Now, let’s say the profit is 10% of the revenue, i.e., $10,000 at the end of the year.
 Now, if there’s no revenue, what would be the profit?
 Yes, nil.

 But at the same time, without revenue, the loss can exist.

 Let’s say a business just started its operations.
-And upfront it has incurred $40,000.
+And upfront, it has incurred $40,000.
 But unfortunately, at the year-end, they generated no revenue.
 As a result, the entire expense of $40,000 would be considered a loss.

-- The first item on the income statement is “gross sales”.
+- The first item on the income statement is “gross sales.”
 “Gross sales” is the product of the number of units sold and the selling price per unit.
 We can say that this is revenue, but from this amount, the firm needs to deduct any sales return or sales discount (if any).

-- Deducting the sales discount/sales return from the gross sales will give us “net sales”.
-And this is what we call “revenue”.
+- Deducting the sales discount/sales return from the gross salesGross SalesGross Sales, also called Top-Line Sales of a Company, refers to the total sales amount earned over a given period, excluding returns, allowances, rebates, & any other discount. will give us “net sales.”
+And this is what we call “revenue.”

-- Now, revenue can be of two types – operating revenue (revenue that’s generated via operations) and non-operating revenue (revenue that’s generated from other sources).
+- Now, revenue can be of two types – operating revenueOperating RevenueOperating revenue is defined as revenue earned by an individual, corporation, or organization from the core activities that they undertake on a regular basis.
+There are several methods to earn revenue, but operational revenue is earned by the core business activities that the organization undertakes in its daily operations. (revenue that’s generated via operations) and non-operating revenue (revenue that’s generated from other sources).

-- Then from EBIT, we would deduct the interest and taxes (and add back any other incomes if at all) and we would get PAT (Profit After Taxes).
+- Then from EBIT, we would deduct the interest and taxes (and add back any other incomes if at all), and we would get PAT (Profit After Taxes).
 PAT can also be termed as net profit.

 Profit vs Revenue Infographics